Germany repatriates women and children with links to IS | DW | 06.10.2021

 The foreign minister said that he was "happy" to have brought the people back to Germany, especially the children who he said "were in particular need of protection."

-Before returning to Germany the women and childrenhad been held at a detention camp in Roj in northeastern Syria.
-Conditions at the holding camps in Syria are understood to be bad.
+Before returning to Germany the women and children had been held at a detention camp in Roj in northeastern Syria.

 Last month it was reported that two children were dying each week in the Roj and al-Hol detention camps.
 Families of IS fighters were taken to these facilities after the terror group's final stand in in Baghouz, which signaled its collapse.

-The families of IS fighters have become a hot potato for governments in their home nations.
-Many had traeled to Syria to join the caliphate.
+As IS loses control of its so-called Caliphate, the question on what to do with foreign fighters and their families has become more pertinent for governments.

-There has been a level of reluctance to accept the return of people who had been involved with the terror group, largely due to concerns around the potential threat they pose.
+There has been a level of reluctance to accept the return of people who had been involved with the terror group, largely due to concerns around the potential threat they pose and negative public opinion.

 kb/jsi (AFP, dpa)